We just reached 30,000 articles on this wiki! 🥳

 What, no sprites this time?

-In the Genesis Puyo Puyo, the game was programmed to check if the RAM at 00FFFC02 was set to 0000.
+In the Mega Drive Puyo Puyo, the game was programmed to check if the RAM at 00FFFC02 was set to 0000.
 If this was the case, the Sound Test would not display in the Options.
 If you beat the Scenario Mode once or use a code at the Title Screen, it would send FFFF to the RAM at 00FFFC02.
 This would then display the Sound Test in the Options.

 Code to display the text "SOUND TEST" in "OPTIONS" (USA Version):